-UNSW Sydney has partnered with Ecological Horizons and the NSW Department of Planning, Industry and Environment, in collaboration with Taronga Conservation Society Australia, to bring back seven locally extinct mammals to an area in north-west NSW’ corner country’.
-Wild Deserts covers about 40,000 ha, where we are introducing locally extinct mammals, controlling invasive species and managing kangaroos to restore the desert ecosystem.
+UNSW Sydney has partnered with Ecological Horizons and the Department of Climate Change, Energy, the Environment and Water in collaboration with Taronga Conservation Society Australia, to bring back seven locally extinct mammals to an area in north-west NSW’ corner country’.
+Wild Deserts covers about 35,000 ha, where we are introducing locally extinct mammals, controlling invasive species and managing kangaroos to restore the desert ecosystem.
 We’re using large fenced exclosures, a Wild Training Zone and a range of innovative predator control and research techniques.

 The Wild Deserts site and field station are located in the north-west corner of New South Wales within Sturt National Park, where New South Wales, South Australia and Queensland meet.